thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

     }
 }
 ```

-As you see in the following code from the class `Test_GetAuthors.java`.
-Based on the `AuthorJsonbAdapter` a new JSON-B configuration is created.
-That configuration is utilized to create a JSON-B object.
+The following code from the class `Test_GetAuthors.java` you see how to utilize the `AuthorJsonbAdapter` to create a new JSON-B configuration.
+That configuration is used to create a JSON-B object.
 That JSON-B object contains the implemented operation `fromJson` and knows how to create a instance of a Author class.

 ```java
     final JsonbConfig config = new JsonbConfig().withAdapters(new AuthorJsonbAdapter());